nesi/support-docs/docs/Scientific_Computing/Profiling_and_Debugging/Debugging.md

 **Note:** this tool is only available on Māui.

-Abnormal Termination Processing (ATP) is a system that monitors Cray XC System (Māui) user applications, and should an application take a system trap, ATP preforms analysis on the dying application.
+Abnormal Termination Processing (ATP) is a system that monitors Cray XC System (Maui) user applications, and should an application take a system trap, ATP preforms analysis on the dying application.
 All of the stack backtraces of the application processes are gathered into a merged\
 stack backtrace tree and written to disk as the file